 Displaying products according to the life cycle of a pet makes it easier for customers to buy.
 It will also help novice pet owners who may not know where to start or what to buy.

 For example, the life cycle of dogs is as follows: puppy, teenager, adult, and senior.
-Thus, it is recommended to sell all products for dogs according to this life cycle.
-You can sell puppies to adults dog food and then according to different package sizes.
+You should sell products according to this life cycle.
+For example, group sections by animal species and age with packages of similar sizes.

 - Cross merchandising where possible

 You can achieve this in your pet store or category by placing products of interest next to everyday essentials.
-For example, you can add a clipband with small toys and bells to the cat food shelving racks.
+For example, you can add small toys next to the cat food shelves.

-As you can see, now that traditional stores compete with online platforms, merchandising is especially important in all areas.
-Display in different areas has its own merchandising characteristics, depending on the presented range and the features of its presentation.
-All these points should be taken into account at the stage of planning the trading floor, selection of equipment and development of display planograms.
-If you want to build the right merchandising business process from the outset, check out the Leafio Planogram Optimization tool to help you organize effective product display management.
+Now that traditional stores compete with online platforms, following merchandising rules is especially important in all areas.
+Displays in different areas have their own merchandising characteristics, depending on the presented range and the features of its presentation.
+All these points should be taken into account when you plan your sales floor, selection of equipment and development of display planograms.
+If you want to build the right merchandising business process from the outset, check out the LEAFIO Planogram Optimization tool to help you organize effective product display management.